JSTech87/RHB-MobileProd/rawhahbooking-mobile/README.md

 2. Use TypeScript for all new code
 3. Add proper error handling and loading states
 4. Test on both iOS and Android platforms
+5. Match the design mockups and glassmorphism style

 ## License